chemistorge/tbl-ftag/README.md

 # File Transfer Agent (FTAG)

+Note, for those following along at home.
+This code is currently being significantly re-optimised to get good performance within MicroPython on a Raspberry Pi Pico.

+You can follow that story live, as it happens, [here](performance.md)

 ## What is this?

 This is a set of code libraries, written in Python, with the purpose of